Zumbala/jerriepelser.com/content/blog/2017-11-20-creating-dynamic-authorization-policies-aspnet-core.md

             policy = new AuthorizationPolicyBuilder()
                 .AddRequirements(new HasScopeRequirement(policyName, $"https://{_configuration["Auth0:Domain"]}/"))
                 .Build();

+            // Add policy to the AuthorizationOptions, so we don't have to re-create it each time _options.AddPolicy(policyName, policy);
         }

         return policy;
     }
 }
 ```

+> **Edit 1 July 2018**: I updated the code above to add the new policy to the `AuthorizationOptions` so that you do not have to create it each time.
+Thank you to Nick Flower who pointed this out to me.
+You can also [check out his blog post](https://0xnf.github.io/posts/oauthserver/15/#dynamically-handling-policies) about this.

 You will also need to register the `AuthorizationPolicyProvider` as a singleton in `ConfigureServices`, as well as remove all the calls to `AddPolicy`, as the policies will now be resolved dynamically.